-One Gold Award girl that I’ve had the privilege to get to know is Leyna.
+One Gold Award Girl Scout that I’ve had the privilege to get to know is Leyna.
 She was a junior in high school when she received her Gold Award.
 Leyna is one example of an awardee whose work exemplifies all five of my points.

 Leyna addressed the problem of novice drivers’ need to practice their driving skills in a safe environment.
 Her research pointed to the increased number of accidents on California roadways that occur due to the fact that other drivers on the road are unaware which drivers lack experience.

 Her solution was to design, create and distribute “Student Driver” decals that let other drivers know there is a new driver behind the wheel.
 She could have stopped by distributing decals at her school; that would have been a very solid project.
 Instead, she showed extraordinary initiative in taking her idea many steps further.